ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Abusive email often includes unauthorized and deceptive use of a domain name in the RFC5322.From header field.
 The domain typically belongs to an organization expected to be known to - and presumably trusted by - the recipient.
-The Sender Policy Framework (SPF) ([@!RFC7208]) and DomainKeys Identified Mail (DKIM) ([@!RFC6376]) protocols provide domain-level authentication but are not directly associated with the RFC5322.From domain.
-DMARC leverages them, so that Domain Owners publish a DNS record indicating their RFC5322.From field:
+The Sender Policy Framework (SPF) [@!RFC7208] and DomainKeys Identified Mail (DKIM) [@!RFC6376] protocols provide domain-level authentication but are not directly associated with the RFC5322.From domain.
+DMARC leverages them, and provides a method for Domain Owners to publish a DNS record describing the email authentication policies for the RFC5322.From domain and to request a specific handling for messages using that domain that fail authentication checks.

-* Email authentication policies
-* Level of concern for mail that fails authentication checks
-* Desire for reports about email use of the domain name

-DMARC can cover non-existent sub-domains, below the "Organizational Domain", as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).

 As with SPF and DKIM, DMARC classes results as "pass" or "fail".
-A pass from either SPF or DKIM is required.
-Depending on the stated DMARC policy, the passed domain must be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
-Domains are said to be "in relaxed alignment" if they have the same Organizational Domain, which is at the top of the domain hierarchy, while having the same administrative authority as the RFC5322.From domain, while domains are "in strict alignment" if and only if they are identical.
+In order to get a DMARC result of "pass", a pass from either SPF or DKIM is required.
+In addition, the passed domain must be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
+The mode is expressed in the domain's DMARC policy record.
+Domains are said to be "in relaxed alignment" if they have the same "Organizational Domain", which is the domain at the top of the domain hierarchy for the RFC5322.From domain while having the same administrative authority as the RFC5322.From domain.
+Domains are "in strict alignment" if and only if they are identical.

-A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message; authentication does not carry an explicit or implicit value assertion about that message or about the Domain Owner.
-Indeed, a mail-receiving organization that performs DMARC verification can choose to follow the Domain Owner's requested disposition for authentication failures, and to inform the Domain Owner of the mail handling decision for that message.
-It also might choose different actions.
+A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message.
+Authentication does not carry an explicit or implicit value assertion about that message or about the Domain Owner.
+Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is under no obligation to do so; it might choose different actions entirely.

 For a mail-receiving organization supporting DMARC, a message that passes verification is part of a message stream that is reliably